andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

       <li>For "Select inbound ports" use: RDP 3389.</li>
     </ol>

 - Note: We have successfully deployed the Domain Controller VM, which will serve as the server for our Active Directory.
+Remember to keep your username and password you created in your notepad, as you will need them later.
+Also, verify that your information is correct!

+4. Click on the "Create" button to create the virtual machine.

+- Note: It should take up 1-2 minutes to process the VM

 <p>
 <img src="" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>